René Angélil: Early life

-Angélil was born in Montreal, Quebec, Canada, to a father of Syrian descent and a mother of Lebanese origin.
+Angélil was born in Montreal, Quebec, to a father of Syrian descent and a mother of Lebanese origin.
 His father, Joseph Angélil, was born in Montreal to parents from Damascus, Syria, and his mother, Alice Sara, was born in Montreal to Lebanese parents.
-He was the older of two children; he had a brother.
+He was the older of two children and had one brother.
 Both of his parents were members of the Melkite Greek Catholic Church.
-Angélil studied at Collège Saint-Viateur (high school), in Outremont and at Collège André-Grasset (post secondary), in Montreal.
+Angélil studied at Collège Saint-Viateur (high school) in Outremont and at Collège André-Grasset (post-secondary) in Montreal.

 Career

-Angélil started out in 1961 as a pop singer in Montreal.
-He formed a pop rock group, Les Baronets, with childhood friends Pierre Labelle and Jean Beaulne.
-Les Baronets had some hits during the 1960s, mostly translations of English-language pop hits from the United Kingdom or the United States, such as 'C'est fou, mais c'est tout' in 1964 (a translation of The Beatles' song Hold Me Tight).
-After the dissolution of the group in 1972, Angélil and best friend Guy Cloutier began managing artists.
+Angélil began his career in 1961 as a pop singer in Montreal.
+He formed the pop rock group Les Baronets with childhood friends Pierre Labelle and Jean Beaulne.
+The group enjoyed several hits during the 1960s, mainly French-language adaptations of popular songs from the United Kingdom and the United States, including "C'est fou, mais c'est tout" in 1964, a translation of The Beatles' "Hold Me Tight".
+After the group disbanded in 1972, Angélil and his close friend Guy Cloutier began managing artists.

-Together they managed the career of two successful Québec entertainers René Simard and Ginette Reno, among many other pop stars at the time.
-They parted ways in 1981 to each become solo managers.
-In 1981 (not long after being terminated as Ginette's manager and considering leaving the music business to pursue law school), René heard Celine Dion's demo tape when he was considered as a potential producer for her album.
-He soon took over as her agent.
-He continued as her manager until June 2014, when he stepped down because he had cancer.
+Together, they managed the careers of several successful Québec entertainers, including René Simard and Ginette Reno, along with many other pop artists of the era.
+The partnership ended in 1981, with both men continuing as solo managers.
+That same year, shortly after being dismissed as Reno's manager and considering leaving the music industry to study law, Angélil heard Celine Dion's demo tape while being considered as a potential producer for her album.
+He soon became her agent.
+He continued to manage her career until June 2014, when he stepped down due to cancer.

-Angélil became one of several co-owners of Montreal's iconic Schwartz's Deli in 2012.
+In 2012, Angélil became one of several co-owners of Montreal's iconic Schwartz's Deli.

-He has also had occasional acting roles in film and television, notably a supporting role in Sex in the Snow (Après-ski) and a leading role in The Apparition (L'Apparition).
+He also appeared occasionally in film and television, including a supporting role in Sex in the Snow (Après-ski) and a leading role in The Apparition (L'Apparition).